Divakar2547/Framehouse-/README.md

 ---

-## API behavior

-The backend exposes routes for:
-- auth: login, register, logout, current user
-- events: create and manage studio events
-- photos: upload-url generation, processing status, metadata
-- galleries: create, publish, update, pin management
-- public galleries: view gallery information, verify PIN, fetch images
-- analytics: gallery and activity stats
+## Production deployment notes

-The app is designed so that uploads happen directly to storage when possible, reducing server load and speeding up large photo batches.
+The app is designed to be deployed as a two-part system:

----

-## Production notes

-For production, set the environment values to real secrets and deploy the backend and frontend separately.
-In practice:
-- backend: MongoDB Atlas + Render/Railway/Fly.io-style service
 - frontend: Vercel or similar static hosting
+- backend: Render, Railway, Fly.io, or another Node service
+- database: MongoDB Atlas or another managed MongoDB instance
-- object storage: AWS S3 or S3-compatible bucket
+- storage: AWS S3 or an S3-compatible bucket
-- set secure values for `JWT_SECRET`, `GALLERY_SESSION_SECRET`, and database credentials

-The app already contains hardened defaults for CORS, cookie handling, rate limiting, and public gallery session management.
+Recommended environment values for production:
+- JWT_SECRET
+- GALLERY_SESSION_SECRET
+- DATABASE_URL
+- VITE_SERVER_URL
+- VITE_PUBLIC_SITE_URL

+The frontend should use the public site URL, not localhost, when generating client gallery links.

 ---

+## Important architecture notes

+- The frontend is a client-side app and uses the backend API for gallery data and auth.
+- Public gallery routes are handled through the React app and are intended to work in production with SPA rewrites enabled.
+- The backend serves gallery and auth endpoints, while the frontend renders the public gallery experience.
+- The app is intentionally split so the studio dashboard and client gallery can be hosted and scaled independently.

+---

 ## Troubleshooting

-### MongoDB connection errors
+### MongoDB connection issues
+- confirm MongoDB is online
-- ensure MongoDB is running with a replica set
+- verify the replica set is configured correctly
-- confirm `DATABASE_URL` includes `replicaSet=rs0` in local development
+- confirm the DATABASE_URL includes the required replica set connection settings

-### Frontend cannot reach API
+### Frontend cannot reach the API
+- check VITE_SERVER_URL
-- verify `VITE_SERVER_URL` matches your backend origin
+- confirm the backend is running
-- check that backend CORS allows your frontend origin
+- ensure CORS allows the frontend origin

-### Gallery PIN not working
+### Public gallery is not loading
+- verify the gallery slug exists in the database
-- confirm the gallery exists and is published
+- confirm the gallery is published
-- verify the database has been seeded
-- confirm the `pinHash` is created during gallery creation
+- check the PIN and gallery session logic
+- verify the frontend is deployed with rewrite rules for SPA routing

-### Local uploads not processing
+### Local upload or storage issues
-- check that the server has valid S3 credentials or that the mock storage fallback is enabled
+- confirm AWS credentials or storage settings are valid
-- confirm the app is pointing to the correct environment variables
+- verify the server can write to the configured storage destination

 ---

-## License

-This project is currently intended for internal studio or demo use.
-Add an explicit license file if you plan to distribute it publicly.

----

 ## Summary

-Framehouse is a practical event-photo gallery platform built around the real workflow photographers and studios use: organize events, upload media, curate the best images, and share them with clients through a secure, polished gallery experience.
+Framehouse is a practical event-photo gallery system that lets studios manage events, curate highlights, and share secure photo galleries with clients.
+It is built for real-world photography workflows, while keeping the setup simple enough for local development and production deployment.

-If you want, the next step can be to add:
-- a deployment section for Render + Vercel
-- a more detailed API route list
-- screenshots or architecture diagrams
-- optional CI/CD setup instructions
-- `POST /api/events` — Create a new event shoot *(Admin only)*.
-- `GET /api/events/:id` — Get single event details with upload statistics.
+This project does not rely on Docker for normal local usage, which keeps the setup lighter and easier to manage.

 - `PUT /api/events/:id` — Update event details *(Admin only)*.
 - `DELETE /api/events/:id` — Delete event and related photos *(Admin only)*.
 - `GET /api/events/team-members` — Search all studio photographers for assignment.